 Why combine charity and investment?

 Impact Foundation didn’t invent the idea of blending charitable impact with investment disciplines.
-In fact Forbes recently named it as the top trend in philanthropy.
-So why do so many people find it compelling?
+In fact Forbes recently named impact investing as the top trend in philanthropy.
+Why do so many people find it compelling?
 Why not simply make a grant to charity?

-Charity needs the discipline, financial profitability, and job creation of impact companies.
+Charity needs the discipline, revenue production, and job creation of business.

 Business needs the heart of charity to reclaim its purpose as a significant contributor to human flourishing.